conan-io/docs/conan1.0.rst

 Upgrading to conan 1.0
 ======================

 If you were using a 0.X conan version, there are some things to consider while upgrading.
-They are reflected in the changelog, but this tries to summarize the most important changes here:
+They are reflected in the :ref:`changelog<changelog>`., but this section summarizes the most important changes here:

 Command line changes
 --------------------

 There has been a few things that will break existing usage (compared to 0.30).
-Most of them are in the command line arguments, so they be relatively easy to fix.
-The most important one is that now most command requires the path to the conanfile folder or file, instead of using ``--path`` and ``--file`` arguments.
-Specifically, ``conan install``, ``conan export`` and ``conan create`` will be the ones most affected:
+Most of them are in command line arguments, so they are relatively easy to fix.
+The most important one is that now most commands require the path to the conanfile folder or file, instead of using ``--path`` and ``--file`` arguments.
+Specifically, ``$ conan install``, ``$ conan export`` and ``$ conan create`` will be the ones most affected:

 .. code-block:: bash